Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Algorithm and Analysis

 where we choose $\alpha(s,\mu)$ to be positive scalars which satisfy $\sum_{s \in \mathcal{S}, \mu \in \mathcal{M}} \alpha(s,\mu) = 1$.
 For the considered class of convex risk measures, we can rewrite the above formulation as a bilevel difference convex program:

-Since $\Psi(z,\phi)$ is convex in $(z,\phi)$, it remains to be convex in $z$ after taking the minimum over $\phi$.
-Thus, \eqref{DCP} is a bilevel difference convex program (see \cite{horst1999dc} for the definition of DCP).
-It should be noted that \cite{ahmadi2021constrained} shows that the minimum over $\phi$ can be absorbed into the overall minimum problem, and $\phi$ is treated as a single variable.
+Since $\Psi(Z,\phi)$ is convex in $(Z,\phi)$ and expectation is a linear operator, the minimum of $\mathbb{E}[\Psi(Z,\phi)]$ over a convex set $\Theta$ remains convex in $Z$.
+Thus, \eqref{DCP} is a bilevel difference convex program (see \citet{horst1999dc} for the definition of DCP).
+It should be noted that \citet{ahmadi2021constrained} show that the minimum over $\phi$ can be absorbed into the overall minimum problem, and $\phi$ is treated as a single variable.
 However, it is clear that the minimum is achieved at different $\phi$ for different augmented state $(s,\mu)$, thus turning \eqref{DCP} into a bilevel optimization problem.
 When the lower-level problem is convex and satisfies certain regularity conditions, we can use the Karush-Kuhn-Tucker (KKT) conditions to reformulate the lower-level optimization problem, which allows us to transform the original bilevel optimization problem into a single-level (constrained) optimization problem.